TIP Specification and Guidelines¶

 TIP Types¶

-TIPs are mainly divided into Standard Track
+TIPs are primarily categorized into two types: Standard Track

 and Informational